oatlog/oatlog/doc/ideas/main.typ

 - More info about DB term for curried indexes.

 - DONE: Column oriented database joins, vectorized execution.

+- Existing query planners to partially embed eg postgres.

+- "False positive only"- bloom filter, because implicit selects in our query means that we might add the same action twice.

 = TODO READ
 Papers are just under the first author i looked at.